Juventus hold talks with Man City over January loan for Kalvin Phillips with Tottenham's Pierre-Emile Hojbjerg also of interest

-Juventus have inquired about several targets, with Manchester City's Kalvin Phillips and Tottenham's Pierre-Emile Hojbjerg thought to be high on their list; Phillips has struggled for regular first-team minutes since his £42m move to Manchester City from Leeds in the summer of 2022
+Juventus have inquired about several targets, with Manchester City's Kalvin Phillips and Tottenham's Pierre-Emile Hojbjerg thought to be high on their list; Phillips is also understood to be on Newcastle's January transfer list as interest grows in the midfielder

 Juventus have held initial talks with Manchester City about a January loan deal for Kalvin Phillips, while the Serie A club are also interested in Tottenham's Pierre-Emile Hojbjerg.